mrcgrtz/styleguide/README.md

 <a name="file-format"></a>
 ### File format

-Files must be stored as ASCII text and must use the UTF-8 character encoding without BOM.
+Files MUST be stored as ASCII text and MUST use the UTF-8 character encoding without BOM.

-Line termination follows the Unix text file convention, thus lines must end with a single linefeed (`LF`) character.
+Line termination follows the Unix text file convention, thus lines MUST end with a single linefeed (`LF`) character.
 Line feeds are represented as ordinal `10`, or hexadecimal `0x0A`.
 Do not use carriage returns (`CR`) like Macintosh computers do (`0x0D`) or the carriage